stuartgosborn/hw09-readme-generator/README.md

   ## Description
   <a name='description'></a>
-  A portfolio of web development projects I, Stuart Osborn, completed.
+  A portfolio of featured web development projects by Stuart Osborn.

   ## Installation
   <a name='installation'></a>
-  From the CLI do: 'npm run dev'
+  npm run dev

   ## Usage
   <a name='usage'></a>
-  For use by potential employers and collaboration partners (serious inquireries only.
+  For use by potential employers and collaboration partners (serious inquireries only).

   ## License
   <a name='license'></a>